realJohnDoe/kenpo-notes/content/web-of-knowledge/4-kicks.md

 ---
 aliases:
-  - "# Web of Knowledge: Kicks 🦶"
+  - "Web of Knowledge: Kicks 🦶"
 ---